Special educational needs and disability (SEND)

 5. What support will there be to ensure my child’s emotional health and well being?

 Attendance is regularly reviewed and issues / concerns discussed with parents and the young person.
-Where there may be signs that attendance is becoming challenging a meeting at school with the head teacher Michele Holiday will take place and look at supporting the family through the challenge.
+Where there may be signs that attendance is becoming challenging a meeting at school with the Principal, Claire Hutchinson will be arranged to support the pupil and family through the challenge.

 At Eresby School we aim to promote positive mental health and wellbeing in a supportive environment.
 We help our children to build emotional resilience to develop their social skills, to develop their confidence and self-esteem and ensure our children feel valued.
 Designated mental health first aiders work across the school and are trained to listen, reassure and respond to mental health challenges.